-California Aeronautical University Mesa, Arizona is identified by the University's accreditor, the State of Arizona, and the U.S. Department of Education as a branch campus location of California Aeronautical University Bakersfield, CA.
+California Aeronautical University Mesa, Arizona is identified by the University's accreditor and the State of Arizona as a Branch campus location of California Aeronautical University Bakersfield, CA. The approval from the U.S. Department of Education for California Aeronautical University Mesa, Arizona to be identified as an additional location of California Aeronautical University Bakersfield, California is pending.